-The Children's Long-Term Support Home and Community-Based Medicaid Waiver program provides services for children and young adults under the age of 22 with significant developmental, physical, or emotional disabilities.
-Supports and services are available to help waiver participants remain in their home or community.
+The Children's Long-Term Support Waiver Program provides services for children and young adults under the age of 22 with significant developmental, physical, or emotional disabilities.
+Supports and services are available to help waiver participants and their families to remain in their home or community.

 The Katie Beckett Program is for children under 19 years old with long-term disabilities or complex medical needs.
 Children who are not eligible for other Medicaid programs because their parents' income or assets are too high may be eligible for Medicaid through the Katie Beckett Program.

 Governor Scott Walker and the Department of Health Services (DHS) released a video profile to demonstrate the importance of investing in children in need of long-term care services.
 Governor Walker’s budget proposal includes $39 million to eliminate the children’s long term care wait list, strengthening Wisconsin’s stance as a national leader in our approach to serving people with disabilities.

 CCOP provides a coordinated approach to supporting families who have a child with a disability.
 The intention is to better support, nurture, and facilitate self-determination, interdependence, and inclusion in all facets of community life for the child and family.

 The Care4Kids Program ensures that children in foster care receive individualized treatment plans in order to address their specific health care needs, including trauma-related care.
 As a result, children in community settings are expected to have improved physical and mental health, improved resiliency, and shorter stays in out-of-home care.

 The CYSHCN program promotes quality care for children and youth with special health care needs in Wisconsin.